By Avril Macdonald

 Visiting old stones, such as those on Neolithic sites, I am always struck by the endurance of the material and wonder at the reason for the structures.They certainly have a hold on my imagination and provide me with a link to all our earliest ancestors.

-The collagraph, Portal, Pentre Ifan (above), was created in response to visiting that site, 5,500 year old neolithic stones, on a beautiful spring day in Pembrokeshire in 2018.
-Some time after that visit, other visitors to the site vandalised it by painting graffiti on the stones which caused significant damage to lichen on the stones.
+The collagraph, Portal, Pentre Ifan (above), was created in response to visiting that site - 5,500 year- old neolithic stones, on a beautiful spring day in Pembrokeshire in 2018.
+Some time after that visit, other visitors to the site vandalised it by painting graffiti on the stones which, in turn, caused significant damage to lichen on the stones.
 Police in the area take heritage crime such as this seriously but the site remains open to visitors.

-Other stones have also stirred my creative juices such as this selection (below) of beach stones and flotsam washed up on a North Uist beach.
+Other stones have also stirred my creative juices such as this selection (right) of beach stones and flotsam washed up on a North Uist beach where I was watching the tide, resulting in a small etching (below).